Wind-River/vxworks7-google-test/README.md

 to confirm that the layer has been found.

+## Creating the VSB and VIP Using WrTool

+Create the VxWorks 7 VxWorks source build (VSB) and VxWorks image project (VIP) using either the Wind River Workbench environment or the command line tool **WrTool**.
+This procedure uses the *vxsim_linux* board support package (BSP) as an example.

+1. Set the environment variable and change the directory.

+        export WIND_WRTOOL_WORKSPACE=$HOME/WindRiver/workspace
+        cd $WIND_WRTOOL_WORKSPACE

+2. Create the VSB using the **WrTool**.

+        wrtool prj vsb create -force -bsp vxsim_linux myVSB -S cd myVSB
+        wrtool prj vsb config -w -add _WRS_CONFIG_GTEST=y make -j[jobs]
+        cd ..

+3. Create the VIP using the **WrTool**.

+        wrtool prj vip create -force -vsb myVSB -profile PROFILE_STANDALONE_DEVELOPMENT vxsim_linux llvm myVIP cd myVIP
+        wrtool prj vip component add INCLUDE_GTEST
+        cd ..

+## Build RTP project with gtest library

+1. In your RTP project, create a .cc file and write down your test code.
+    No need to add test entry for RTP, compiler will generate one automatically.

+2. Build Properties->Libraries, Add "-l ${VSB_DIR}/usr/*/common/libgtest.a".

+3. Build your RTP project.

+## Build DKM project with gtest library

+1. Create a DKM project, add .cc file and write down your test code.
+Add the test entry in your .cc file. int main()
+        {
+            int argc = 1;
+            char *argv = (char *)"your dkm binary path, empty string also works";
+            ::testing::InitGoogleTest(&argc, &argv);
+            return RUN_ALL_TESTS_AND_UNLOAD_SELF();
+        }

+2. Add libgtest.a to DKM Project properties -> build properties -> Libraries
+        -L $(VSB_DIR)/krnl/SIMLINUX/common
+        -l gtest

+3. Build your DKM project.

+The namespace in kernel isn't isolated between different dkms, Only one google test instance is allowed to exist at the same time.
+The current dkm has to be unloaded for the next one to work properly.
+Two help functions GTEST_UNLOAD_SELF and RUN_ALL_TESTS_AND_UNLOAD_SELF are provided to replace the  RUN_ALL_TESTS.
+The purpose is unload the dkm itself.
+There are two style in function main depending on if the test rusult is return
+a.
+Return with getting the testing result.

+        int main()
+        {
+            int argc = 1;
+            char *argv = (char *)"your dkm binary path, empty string also works";
+            ::testing::InitGoogleTest(&argc, &argv);
+            ret = RUN_ALL_TESTS()
+            if(ret>0)
+            do some work ;
+            return GTEST_UNLOAD_SELF();
+        }

+b.
+Return without getting the testing result.

+        int main()
+        {
+            int argc = 1;
+            char *argv = (char *)"your dkm binary path, empty string also works";
+            ::testing::InitGoogleTest(&argc, &argv);
+            return RUN_ALL_TESTS_AND_UNLOAD_SELF();
+        }

 # Legal Notices

 Google Test has been modified for interoperability with the VxWorks real-time